kizu/kizu.ru/_posts/en/blog/2014-01-29-flex-baseline.md

 ## inline-table

-Actually, there was one place in CSS, where the baseline aligning worked *properly* — `display: inline-table`.
-If we'd replace inline-blocks with it in our example, we'd get almost what we tried to achieve:
+Actually, there was one place in CSS, where the baseline aligning worked *properly*: `display: inline-table`.
+If we'd use it instead of inline-blocks in our example, we'd get almost what we tried to achieve:

 [demo:flex-baseline2]

-But you can see an obvious flaw: the `overflow: auto` is not working.
+You can see an obvious flaw: the `overflow: auto` is not working.
 And you shouldn't forget that you'll need to have `table-layout: fixed`.
-So, `inline-table` are nice as long as we don't need `overflow` other than `visible`.
+So, `inline-table` is nice as long as we don't need `overflow` other than `visible`.

 ## Trying to go flex {#trying-flex}

-So, can we do a block with the proper baseline and with some `overflow`?
+So, can we do a block both with the proper baseline and with some `overflow`?
 It seems we can, using flexboxes — `display: inline-flex`.
-In [theory][flex-baselines] they also have a proper baseline position in all complex cases, but what would we get in practice?
+In [theory][flex-baselines] they have a proper baseline position in all complex cases, but what would we get in practice?

 [demo:flex-baseline3]